 #4 Review your business plan

 Your business plan is not something you have just drawn up just to show your bank in order to get a loan.
 It is your small business’s heart and it needs frequent adjustments to keep it updated and make sure the objectives are being achieved.

 Essentially, your business plan is the path your small business should follow within a certain period of time.

 Sales-driven companies have short business plan cycles (e.g. monthly sales targets), for example.
 Significant changes in your firm’s marketplace or in the broader environment (e.g. new legislation) are major triggers for a review of your strategic objectives.
 Your small business will greatly benefit from this ongoing assessment as you will be able to compare and contrast forecasts to actual figures.
 Growth is not an abstract term; it is a measurable indicator of how much progress your small business made over a certain period.

 There is not just one recipe on how to make your small business grow.
-As an entrepreneur your job is to keep your eyes open for new growth opportutnities!
-In case you have some solid advice on how to grow a business, we will be delighted to read it at firstname.lastname@example.org!
+As an entrepreneur your job is to keep your eyes open for new growth opportunities!
+In case you have some solid advice on how to grow a business, we will be delighted to read!